aesmonty/eth-lottery/README.md

 The report includes the rationale, mathematical deduction and descritpion of the variants on the lottery desig.

 ## Version
-Each of the four versions focuse in different aspects of the lottery (eg. security, performance or gas fairness).
+Each of the four versions focus in different aspects of the lottery (eg. security, performance or gas fairness).